dapr/docs-zh/content/zh-hans/operations/configuration/invoke-allowlist.md

 **TrustDomain** - A "trust domain" is a logical group to manage trust relationships.
 Every application is assigned a trust domain which can be specified in the access control list policy spec.
 If no policy spec is defined or an empty trust domain is specified, then a default value "public" is used.
 This trust domain is used to generate the identity of the application in the TLS cert.

 **App Identity** - Dapr requests the sentry service to generate a [SPIFFE](https://spiffe.io/) id for all applications and this id is attached in the TLS cert.
 The SPIFFE id is of the format: `**spiffe://\<trustdomain>/ns/\<namespace\>/\<appid\>**`.
 For matching policies, the trust domain, namespace and app ID values of the calling app are extracted from the SPIFFE id in the TLS cert of the calling app.
 These values are matched against the trust domain, namespace and app ID values specified in the policy spec.
 If all three of these match, then more specific policies are further matched.
-The SPIFFE id is of the format: `**spiffe://\<trustdomain>/ns/\<namespace\>/\<appid\>**`.
-For matching policies, the trust domain, namespace and app ID values of the calling app are extracted from the SPIFFE id in the TLS cert of the calling app.
-These values are matched against the trust domain, namespace and app ID values specified in the policy spec.
-If all three of these match, then more specific policies are further matched.
-The SPIFFE id is of the format: `**spiffe://\<trustdomain>/ns/\<namespace\>/\<appid\>**`.
-For matching policies, the trust domain, namespace and app ID values of the calling app are extracted from the SPIFFE id in the TLS cert of the calling app.
-These values are matched against the trust domain, namespace and app ID values specified in the policy spec.
-If all three of these match, then more specific policies are further matched.

 ## Configuration properties